mx2913/funkwhale/docs/user_documentation/channels/follow_channel.md

 # Follow a channel

 Get access to a channel's content by following it.
-Following a channel makes its content visible to all users on your pod.
+Following a channel makes its content visible to all users on your {term}`pod`.

 You can follow channels in a few different ways: